babobski/Beautify-js/README.md

 # Beautify js
-Beautify js for komodo edit/ide.
+js beautify for komodo edit/ide.

+This little beautifier will reformat css, html and javascript.
 Based on the the <a href="http://jsbeautifier.org/" target="_blank">jsbeautifier.org</a>.

 <h2>Usage</h2>